WHAT IS BIOTECHNOLOGY?

 Biotechnology will therefore play a crucial role in the society of the future in preventing and containing potential pathogens.
 But this is just one of its many applications...
 Below, we review some of the most relevant in different fields:

 The development of insulin, the growth hormone, molecular identity and diagnostics, gene therapies and vaccines such as hepatitis B are some of the milestones of biotechnology and its alliance with genetic engineering.
+In addition, it is also used in the diagnosis of diseases due to its ability to perform very complicated tests in a shorter time and at lower cost.

 In addition to the genetically modified foods mentioned above, thanks to biotechnology products such as WEMA have been created, a type of crop resistant to droughts and certain insects that may prove essential in fighting hunger in Africa.